Better experience in portrait mode.

 Swipe Up to See the Photos

-Laura Theux was once in the spotlight while pregnant with her first child.
+Laura Theux was in the spotlight during her first pregnancy.
 Now, the little one is already 1 year old.
-The celebration of the first birthday of Laura Theux and Indra Brotolaras' child, Wayan Victoria Semesta Brotolaras, is in the spotlight due to its unique concept.
-Laura chose to make the watermelon-based cake herself.
+The celebration of the first birthday of Laura Theux and Indra Brotolaras' child, Wayan Victoria Semesta Brotolaras, is gaining attention due to its unique concept.
+Laura chose to make a cake made of watermelon herself.

-"Because I don't want to let my child eat sugar," said Laura when met in the Kapten Tendean area, Mampang, South Jakarta, Monday (26/5/2025).
+"Because I don't want to let my child eat sugar," Laura said when met in the Kapten Tendean area, Mampang, South Jakarta, on Monday (26/5/2025).
 Here are the details.

 <nil>

-Indra also added that they strive to maintain the child's food intake from an early age.
+Indra also added that they work hard to maintain their child's food intake from an early age.
 Snacks and unhealthy treats are avoided as much as possible, in order to build a healthy lifestyle from a young age.

 <nil>

-"Especially since they are still a baby, as much as possible we keep our child away from sugar, to keep them healthy, we also avoid snacks, we always prepare nutritious food," said Indra.
+"Especially since they are still a baby, we try to keep our child away from sugar as much as possible, to keep them healthy, we also avoid snacks, we always prepare nutritious food," said Indra.

 <nil>

 They also took the initiative to make a birthday cake from watermelon slices.
-It was shaped like a tart cake and decorated to still look appealing.
-Although they faced challenges while making it, Laura felt the result was quite satisfying and met her expectations.
+It was shaped like a cake and decorated to look attractive.
+Although they faced challenges while making it, Laura felt the result was quite satisfying and met expectations.
 "The cake is shaped like that from watermelon, it's cute, really cute," Laura said.

 <nil>

-However, the process of making it turned out to be not as easy as it looked on social media.
-Laura admitted that there were many challenges during the making of the cake, but nothing went to waste as the leftover fruit was still utilized.
+However, the process of making it is not as easy as it looks on social media.
+Laura admits that there were many challenges during the cake-making, but nothing went to waste because the leftover fruit was still utilized.

 <nil>

-"Honestly, it's certainly complicated and not as quick as in the video, there are many challenges, and in the comments, many say it's such a waste that so much is thrown away, nothing is thrown away, the rest is juiced," said Laura.
+"Honestly, it's certainly complicated and not as quick as in the video, there are many challenges and in the comments, many people say it's a shame that a lot goes to waste, but nothing goes to waste, the leftovers are juiced," said Laura.

 <nil>

-Indra even explained in detail how they saved the leftover fruit that wasn't used.
-Every part of the watermelon is utilized, nothing is just thrown away.
-"The leftover watermelon that we have in the rind, we scoop it out again," said Indra.
+Indra even explained in detail how they saved the unused fruit leftovers.
+Every part of the watermelon was utilized, nothing was simply thrown away.
+"The leftover watermelon on the rind, we scoop it again," said Indra.

 <nil>

-In addition to being utilized, the leftover watermelon is also stored in the fridge to later be made into juice.
-Even though this is their first experience, Laura and Indra still approach it with enthusiasm and teamwork as parents.
-"It’s stored in the fridge first and then juiced, since it’s our first time, it’s really trial and error," Laura said.
+In addition to being utilized, the leftover watermelon was also stored in the fridge to later be made into juice.
+Although this was their first experience, Laura and Indra went through it with enthusiasm and teamwork as parents.
+"It was stored in the fridge first and then juiced, because it was the first time, so it really was trial and error," Laura said.

 <nil>

 Now after trying to make it, Laura feels more skilled and confident.
-If she makes a watermelon cake again later, she already knows what needs to be improved from her previous experience.
-"First the cuts, I'm more skilled now," said Laura.
+If she makes the watermelon cake again later, she already knows the things that need to be improved from her previous experience.
+"First the cut, I’m already more skilled now," said Laura.